telegraph/frontend-exercise/README.md

 Scenario: Order comments by likes
-	Given that I click the Likes button in the comments area Then then the comments should display in order of most likes And the comments should show most likes first
+	Given that I click the Likes button in the comments area Then then the comments should display in order of most likes And the comments should show most liked first
 ```

 ## :mailbox_with_mail: Submitting your code

-Send us a link to your repository.
+Please don't fork this repository as the links will be accessible to other candidates.
+Instead, please clone it into your own repo and send us a link.
 We should be able to build and run your application locally.

 Please also feedback on how you found the test - what did you like/not like about it?